 I first wrote about Partner Categories in 2013, so this form of targeting has been around for more than five years now.

 The easy explanation for Partner Categories is targeting that Facebook can’t surface itself without the help of data mining companies.
 These partners have information on people based on their activities away from Facebook that can be used (anonymously, of course) in ad targeting.

-An example: A car dealership wants to reach people in the market for a car.
+An example: A car dealership wants to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More people in the market for a car.
 Partner Categories can help an advertiser reach those who are not only in the market for a car, but those who currently own a particular model.

-Facebook integrates Partner Categories into “Detailed Targeting” within an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined..
+Facebook integrates Partner Categories into “Detailed Targeting” within an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More.
 Facebook calls out these options when highlighting the source.